ABayonSandoval/Alicia_Bayon_Vision/README.md

 - New paradigms for solar-driven hydrogen production
 - Transferable methodologies for high-temperature energy materials

-### Technological Impact
-- Acceleration from **TRL 2–3 to TRL 5–6**
-- Foundations for industrially relevant solar fuel systems

 ### Societal Impact
 - Contribution to sustainable hydrogen economies
 - Reduction of fossil-derived hydrogen dependence